 I have a friend whom I meet every weekend for brunch – every weekend, that is, that I am in Montreal.
 We tend to use the meal, the quick-paced walk before it, and (typically) the slightly slower walk afterward as an opportunity to catch up and exchange thoughts on a variety of subjects.
 Such was our situation one Saturday a few weeks ago.

 We met in the McGill Ghetto area and headed north.
 As we walked, I kicked off the conversation by sharing my bewilderment at the insularity reigning in some expat circles.
 By way of illustration, I referenced a podcast called the “Moscow Expats Comedy Podcast,” which I had been binging on for about a week.
 One episode in particular was still fresh in my memory.
-The topic of the program (the MEC podcast is actually a live radio program on Capital FM in Moscow) was the movies.
+The topic of the program (the MEC podcast is actually a live radio program on Capital FM in Moscow) was movies.
 The host, funny man Steve Foreman [↣], invited listeners of the live show to text in the names of the movies that they had seen again and again.
-This selfsame conversation starter – leavened with jokes and DJ patter – was offered to two female co-hosts in the studio, one expat and one repat.
+This selfsame conversation starter, leavened with jokes and DJ patter, was offered to two female co-hosts in the studio, one expat and one repat.
 This seems to be Mr. Foreman’s usual format: he throws a semi-random question out there and asks for listener responses by text message, while also doing his best to get a memorable quote or two from his co-host and/or the guests in the studio.
 On the movie question, the studio ladies responded enthusiastically and a few minutes of lively babbling on the participants’ preferred Hollywood flicks (chick flicks in particular: “Dirty Dancing,” “Pretty Woman,” and “Titanic” were all mentioned) filled the Moscow airwaves.

 My friend was hardly surprised by any of this.
 This is his usual MO, by the way: no matter the subject of my outrage du jour (and outrage is usually my prerogative), he is the one doing the shoulder-shrugging.
 He pointed out that way back, in the “bad old 90s,” tens of thousands of expats lived in Moscow (most of them there to assist in the pillaging of the country then underway), many speaking little to no Russian, so the expat “bubble” I was protesting had, in fact, existed for decades in Moscow and, for that matter, in other world cities too.

 That may be, I partially agreed.
-But for one thing, the Moscow expat herd had already been culled once or twice (I brought up an interview I came across several months ago in which a Moscow realtor lamented the loss of many of her former expat clients: foreigners were departing the city in droves following the 2014-2015 round of Western sanctions; this was by no means the first wave of departures since the “bad old 90s”).
+But for one thing, the Moscow expat herd had already been culled once or twice (I brought up an interview I had come across several months ago in which a Moscow realtor lamented the loss of many of her former expat clients: foreigners were departing the city in droves following the 2014-2015 round of Western sanctions; this was by no means the first wave of departures since the “bad old 90s”).
 Second of all, I continued, the size of an expat community doesn’t quite explain or excuse the bubble it surrounds itself with or its thickness and insularity.
 My friend responded to that.
 I responded back.
 Thus we walked, engaged in a sort of mental ping-pong of arguments and counter-arguments about – let’s face it – a fairly trivial subject, up St. Lawrence Boulevard, and toward our tentative destination: Bagel, Etc.

 Arriving at the door, we saw that the place was already packed.
 A fifteen-strong line of hungry hipsters snaked out of the restaurant, with those in the tail of the line actually standing outside – hands in their pockets, subtly shifting from one foot to the other.
 The temperature was seasonally fresh.
 We held a quick confab and decided to try Beauty’s, a few blocks to the north.
 It had been years since either of us had been there.
 Beauty’s, another Jewish diner, is a tourist trap, of course, but doing touristy things is by no means beneath us.